Approaches to Water Efficiency in New Homes

 Does your hair feel coarse and rough even after applying intensive conditioner?
-If you long for silky locks, the answer might not be in the products you’re using, it could be in your water.
+If you long for silky and healthy hair, the answer might not be in the products you’re using, it could be in your water.
 Showering in hard or soft water could make all the difference.

 In the UK, over 60 per cent of households have hard water supplied to their homes.
 Water from the South East and the Midlands is particularly hard because of its high mineral content.
 In these areas, rainwater is filtered from the ground through layers such as limestone, chalk and dolomite.
 This increases the levels of calcium and magnesium in the water supply and makes it hard.